-- To train scholars who have specific expertise in the conceptualization, design, and conduct of empirical research on bioethical questions as well as competency in normative bioethical analysis.
+The objective of the bioethics doctoral program is to train scholars who will have specific expertise in the conceptualization, design and conduct of empirical research concerning bioethics questions.